Gil Funding Initiatives February 2015

 ACTA Bus Terminal-The trail in that section is currently under construction.
 This is a short 200 foot section adjacent to the Historic Train Station.
 Bicycle parking is available at the parking deck, but it is anticipated that there will also be bicycle racks at the new bus terminal.
 This was applied for by The Adams County Transportation Authority and funded by ACTPO.

 Steinwehr Ave.
 Phase 2- This section of bicycle improvements will be built in 2014, at a cost of up to $240,000, funded by the USDOT.
 HABPI partnered with Gettysburg Borough and the Steinwehr Business District.
 PennDot was the applicant.
-We recommended a two way cycle track on the east side of Steinwehr from the GNMP Cyclorama access to Queen St. This 6 foot to 8 foot two way cycle track is separated from automobile traffic by a 2 foot barrier.
-It is also separated from pedestrian traffic.
-The section of the GIL from Steinwehr Avenue to the Rec Park will get "sharrow" markings.
+The construction includes new widened brick sidewalks and bicycle lanes on each side of Steinwehr, GNMP to Queen Street.
+The section of the GIL on Queen Street from Steinwehr Avenue to the Rec Park will get "sharrow" markings.
 It has already been micro surfaced and new handicapped ramps have been installed.
 Construction will be completed by May 2015.